Glossary

 - The nature of its use has changed

-Outside these circumstances, PUWER inspections are required at suitable intervals.
-These intervals vary depending on the type of equipment, the environment it is used in, and the individual risk assessment for the machine.
+Outside those triggers, PUWER inspections are required at suitable intervals.
+How long those intervals run depends on the type of equipment, the environment it operates in, and the individual risk assessment for the machine.

 Why PUWER Training Is Mandatory

-To reduce health and safety risks, the Provisions and Use of Work Equipment Regulations 1998 (PUWER) clearly state that employees need to receive adequate training.
-This includes people who use work equipment, as well as employees overseeing and managing the use of work equipment.
-At the very least, these groups should receive general health and safety training and suitable refresher training units.
-Additionally, employees who conduct risk assessments and employees in charge of purchasing new work equipment need to receive training to adequately assess the health and safety risks connected to this equipment.
-Health and safety training can be done internally or outsourced to another company, but in any case, the records must be kept for the next health and safety inspection.
+To cut health and safety risks, the Provisions and Use of Work Equipment Regulations 1998 require employees to receive adequate training.
+That applies both to the people who use work equipment and to those overseeing and managing its use.
+At a minimum, these groups need general health and safety training plus suitable refresher units.
+Employees who carry out risk assessments — and those responsible for purchasing new work equipment — also need training so they can properly judge the health and safety risks tied to that equipment.
+The training can be delivered internally or outsourced, but either way the records must be kept for the next health and safety inspection.

-This ensures that employees can take all necessary precautions while working with the equipment or potentially hazardous materials, use safety devices, and wear appropriate personal protective equipment.
-These safety requirements – along with continued maintenance – prevent workplace accidents and help keep employees safe.
+Trained employees can take the right precautions while handling equipment or potentially hazardous materials, use safety devices correctly, and wear the appropriate personal protective equipment.
+Together with continued maintenance, those measures prevent workplace accidents and keep people safe.

 Employers’ and Employees’ Duties Under PUWER

-To ensure the health and safety of all employees at their place of work, PUWER places certain responsibilities and duties on employers and employees.
-To comply with the Provisions and Use of Work Equipment Regulations 1998, an employer must comply with the following rules:
+To protect the health and safety of everyone at work, PUWER assigns specific responsibilities to both employers and employees.
+To comply with the Provisions and Use of Work Equipment Regulations 1998, an employer must follow these rules:

 - The work equipment must be maintained in good condition